stephane-klein/basic_ubuntu_server_install_playground/vagrant-playground/README.md

 Solution found to enable *Grafana Grizzy* to resolve `server2.vagrant.test`: use *vagrant-hostmanager* to configure virtual machine hostnames in `/etc/hosts`.

-Why not just use *vagrant-hostmanager*?
+Why not just only use *vagrant-hostmanager*?

 *vagrant-hostmanager* sets hostname ip's in `/etc/hosts` for host server and virtual machines.